 - Most of the free apps don’t offer route optimization.
-Manually planning an optimal route might work for small businesses that only make 10 stops a day, but is almost impossible when the stops amount to 150 to 200, which is normal for medium and large businesses.
+Manually planning an optimal route might work for small businesses that only make 10 stops daily, but it is almost impossible when the stops amount to 150 to 200, which is normal for medium and large businesses.

 - The free route planners allow you to plot up to 10 or 20 stops at a time using their free version, but even with the paid version, some of the apps don’t allow unlimited route plotting.

 Compare this to a paid route planner app for delivery drivers, which:

 - Comes integrated with features that are important for field service and delivery businesses.

-Some of these features include GPS tracking, which allows you to keep a tab on your drivers on road, and analytics, which you data like fuel usage and distance traveled.
+Some of these features include GPS tracking, which allows you to keep a tab on your drivers on the various road trips, and analytics, which you data like fuel usage and distance traveled.
 Such data will help you make better decisions for your business.